jetbrains-academy/introduction_to_python/Data structures/Dictionaries/task.md

 A dictionary is similar to a list, except that you access its values by looking up a key instead of an index.
 A key can be any immutable type.
-Strings and numbers can always be keys, tuples can be used as keys if they contain only strings, numbers, or tuples that contain immutable objects.
+Strings and numbers can always be keys, tuples can be used as keys if they contain only immutable objects.
 You can’t use lists as keys.

-You can think of a dictionary as a set of <code>key: value</code> pairs, with the requirement that the keys are unique within one dictionary.
+Think of a dictionary as a set of <code>key: value</code> pairs, with the requirement that the keys are unique within one dictionary.
 Dictionaries are enclosed in curly braces e.g. `dct = {'key1' : "value1", 'key2' : "value2"}`.
 A pair of braces creates an empty dictionary: `{}`.